asatpathy314/ctf-writeups/src/content/blog/picoCTF-2025-pwn.md

   - pwn
   - rev

-description: A writeup on all the challenges in the pwn category for C2C 2025 qualifier.
+description: Writeups for echo-valley and handoff in picoCTF 2025.
 ---

 ## Table of contents